skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 the application which flushes to the platform layer.
 UTF-8 for text input and output, and if the platform layer detects it's connected to a terminal or console, it does the appropriate translation.
 It doesn't take much to get something more reliable than stdio.
-The details are probably the topic for a future article, especially since you might be wondering about formatted output.
+The details are [the topic for a future article][fo], especially since you might be wondering about formatted output.

 As for formatted input, [don't ever bother with `scanf`][scanf].